-On January 1, 2013, Paula Bohovesky would have celebrated her 49th birthday.
-We can only imagine the woman she would have become.
+On January 1, 2015, Paula Bohovesky would have been 51 years old, we can only imagine the woman she would have become.

 What happened to her?
 The most tragic event.
-On the night of October 28, 1980, Richard LaBarbera and Robert McCain savagely attacked, sexually assaulted, and brutally murdered Paula.
+34 years ago on the night of October 28, 1980, Richard LaBarbera and Robert McCain savagely attacked and brutally murdered Paula.

 She died never having seen her 17th birthday.

 Both "men" were tried and convicted for the murder of Paula Bohovesky and received the maximum sentence of 25 years to life.
 Unfortunately the 25 year term has passed and they are each eligible for parole hearings every two years.
 This non-profit corporation was formed in 2008 to assist Paula's family in the grinding process of gathering petition signatures to ensure these two don't ever get the chance to impose their warped will on the public.
-They were denied parole in 2005, 2007, 2009, and again in 2011, in part to the collective efforts of the famiy, the Corporation, and of course the petition signers that help keep her memory alive.
+They were denied parole in 2005, 2007, 2009, 2011, and again in 2013, in part to the collective efforts of her family, the Corporation, and of course the petition signers that help keep her memory alive.

 This website exists for the sole purpose of keeping her memory alive, and we intend to do everything possible and necessary to see that these two monsters do not see the light of freedom, ever.
 Their crime was not just against Paula, it was against the community we live in and all that is precious about it.
 We hope this site will help ensure that the opposition to the paroling of Paula's murderers goes on for as long as they live.